2.5K

 Episodes

 Have you ever heard a colleague working in Primary Care say “the medicine is the easy bit”?
 Knowledge and skills are essential to good healthcare, but are they only part of the story?
 This podcast shares wisdom and insights on a range of topics to help people working in Primary Care expand their thinking, be happier at work, and deliver great care.
-This is The Whole Story. © NHS Education for Scotland 2024.
-You can copy or reproduce the information in these podcasts for use within NHS Scotland and for non-commercial educational purposes.
+This is The Whole Story. © NHS Education for Scotland 2025.
+You can copy or reproduce the information in these podcasts for use within NHS Scotland and for non-commercial educational purposes under creative commons CC BY-NC 4.0 Deed | Attribution Non-Commercial 4.0 International | Creative commons.
 Use of this resource for commercial purposes is permitted only with the written permission of NHS Education for Scotland.

 Episodes